-Additional citizens outreach included statewide Newspaper advertisements in the Clarion Ledger, the Jackson Advocate, La Noticia Mississippi, and the Sun Herald, Social Media posting on Facebook and Twitter and statewide CSD instructions announcing the Public Input Meeting in addition to MHC and MDA websites.
+Additional citizens outreach included: statewide Newspaper advertisements in the Clarion Ledger, the Jackson Advocate, La Noticia Mississippi, and the Sun Herald; social media posting on Facebook and Twitter, and statewide CID instructions announcing the Public Input Meetings in addition to MHC and MDA websites.

 MHC solicited public comments by posting on MHC's website and provided an email address to make comments.
-MHC was prepared to incorporate public comments from the Public Hearing into the 2021 Annual Action Plan, but none were received.
+MHC included all of the public comments received into Section AD-26 of this 2022 Annual Action Plan.

-Annual Action Plan 2022 Thirdly, the state conducted 3 in-Person Public Hearings statewide.
+Thirdly, the state conducted one virtual statewide Public Hearing, and two In-Person statewide Public Hearings.
 Extreme effort was made in reaching out to the citizens to gain input including posting on MHC's & MDA's websites and social media, communication sent to the public via notices in newspapers and correspondence sent to mailing lists.

-The 30-day public comment period was April 1 - May 1, 2022 and announcements were made at the Advisory meeting, the statewide in-Person Public Hearings, and MHC and MDA websites.
-Notices of the Public Hearing were published according to the State of Mississippi's Citizen Participation Plan.
+The 30-day public comment period was April 1 - May 1, 2022, and announcements were made at the Advisory meeting, the statewide virtual Public Hearing and the two In-Person Public Hearings, and MHC and MDA websites.
+Notices of the Public Hearings were published according to the State of Mississippi's Citizen Participation Plan.
 In addition, notices of the public hearings were posted on MHC's and MDA's websites.
 MDA issued a Program Bulletin and a CSD Instruction to inform interested groups of the Hearing.
-The State's workshop session identified its HUD-funded as well as State funded programs, award requirements, identified changes, potential updates and solicited input regarding the 2022 Annual Action Plan.
-Information about the Public Input Hearing was emailed to state stakeholders.
-Accommodations for No-Speaking citizens and the hearing impaired were available upon request.
+The State's workshop sessions identified its HUD-funded as well as State funded programs, award requirements, identified changes, potential updates and solicited input regarding the 2022 Annual Action Plan.
+Information about the Public Input Hearings was emailed to state stakeholders.
+Accommodations for non-speaking citizens and the hearing impaired were available upon request.